2012 Norwegian Air Force C-130 crash: Aircraft

-The aircraft involved was a Lockheed Martin C-130J Super Hercules as 5630 (USAF serial no: 10–5630, c/n: 382–5630), a four-engine turboprop military transport aircraft.
+The aircraft involved was a Lockheed Martin C-130J Super Hercules four-engine turboprop military transport aircraft with RNoAF serial 5630.
 It was the last of four such planes acquired by the Norwegian military between 2008 and 2010 and was named Siv.

 The commander, 42-year-old Ståle Garberg, had 6229 flight hours, while the first officer, 46-year-old Truls Audun Ørpen, had 3286 flight hours.
 Both were considered to be experienced airmen.

 Victims

 A total of five people (a crew of four plus an extra officer) were aboard the aircraft when it crashed.
 All of them were Royal Norwegian Air Force officers and "among the most experienced" in the Norwegian military, according to the head of the Norwegian Armed Forces.
 The names of the missing were released by the military on 16 March 2012.